Building an Investment Portfolio Optimisation Tool with Python and Table Extensions in Tableau

 To be continued

 Are you interested in learning more about the architecture and implementation details of this project?
-Stay tuned for the upcoming recording of my presentation, slides, and blog posts with more details about working with Python and Table Extensions.
+Watch the recording of my DataDev Day presentation and stay tuned for more blog posts about working with Python and Table Extensions in Tableau.